m3g/PDBTools.jl/docs/src/contacts.md

 )
 ```

+## Customizing the plot

 All `heatmap` parametes can be customized using the `Plots` keyword syntax.
 Above,
-we illustrate this by removing the color bar and changing the color scale.
+we illustrated this by removing the color bar and changing the color scale.

+Common customization options are:

+- `xstep`: the stride of the x-axis ticks
+- `ystep`: the stride of the y-axis ticks
+- `color`: the color palette to use (default: `:grayC` for distances, `:Greys_9` for binary maps)
+- `clims`: the range of the color scale.
+- `colorbar_title`: the title of the colorbar.
+Default: "distance (Å)" for distances, no title for binary maps.

 ## Indexing